Tarzan in comics: DC Comics

 DC Comics took over the series in 1972, publishing Tarzan #207–258 from April 1972 to February 1977.
 DC continued the numbering from the Gold Key series, rather than starting over at #1.
 Publishers believed at the time that a series would sell less if people perceived it as new.

 This version initially showcased artist Joe Kubert's depiction of the character, considered some of the best work of the artist's career.
 Comics historian Les Daniels noted that Kubert's "scripts and artwork ranked among the most authentic and effective ever seen".
 DC Comics writer and executive Paul Levitz stated in 2010 that "Joe Kubert produced an adaptation that Burroughs aficionados could respect".
 The series featured some adaptations of the Burroughs books in addition to original stories, adapting Tarzan of the Apes, The Return of Tarzan, Jungle Tales of Tarzan, Tarzan the Untamed, Tarzan and the Lion Man and Tarzan and the Castaways.
 Issues #230 (April–May 1974) to #235 (Feb.–March 1975) of the series were in the 100 Page Super Spectacular format.

 Initially the series featured adaptions of other Burroughs creations, and had the companion titles Korak, Son of Tarzan and Weird Worlds.
 The Korak series was later renamed The Tarzan Family, into which all the non-Tarzan Burroughs adaptations were consolidated.
 During this period, the British arm of Warner Bros., the corporate parent of DC Comics, published Tarzan and Korak for the British market.
 Two issues of Limited Collectors' Edition featured reprints of Kubert's Tarzan stories.

-Because Russ Manning's portrayal of Tarzan was considered "definitive" in most countries, Joe Kubert's Tarzan comics were not well-received outside of the U.S.A., and were consistently outsold by reprints of Manning's Tarzan.
+Because Russ Manning's portrayal of Tarzan was considered "definitive" in most countries, Joe Kubert's Tarzan comics were not well-received outside of the US, and were consistently outsold by reprints of Manning's Tarzan.
 Afraid that foreign publishers would stop purchasing reprint rights to the new comics, Edgar Rice Burroughs, Inc. hired Manning (and later Mark Evanier) to oversee the creation of exclusively overseas editions done in Manning's style.